peel/peel.github.com-v2/about.md

 ---
-layout: post
+layout: post-no-feature
 permalink: /about/index.html
-title: About the Theme
+title: About Me
-description: Balzac is a new, fluid & responsive theme for Jekyll (and AnchorCMS).
-It's gloriously beautiful and suited to long form.
-Built on a SCSS foundation, it's organized and awesome.
+description: Software Engineering professional with creative talent, analytical abilities, great people skills and passion.
+Appreciated team worker and eager to work in new technologies new-experience-seeker.
+Always paying attention to detail open-source enthusiast and commiter.
 tags: [about, Jekyll, theme, responsive]
-image:
-  feature: soft-trees.jpg
 ---

 This is built on Semantic.gs grid framework which I edited a bit to make it fluid.
 I hope you enjoy using, forking, whatevering this theme as much as I did making it.